Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 My emotions were getting the better of me, and my voice rose slightly.

-Lu Li looked at me, his gaze complex.
+Lu Li looked at me, his gaze complicated.

-He stood up and walked over to my side, wanting to reach out and embrace me.
+He stood up and walked over to my side, wanting to reach out and hold me.

 "Nian Nian, I know you're hurting.
 What happened twenty years ago..."